Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/never-stop-learning.md

 And sorry to break it to you, there are no shortcuts.

-Also, depending on your preference, you can decide on taking a reading learning approach or the practical approach.
+Also, depending on your preference, you can choose a reading learning approach or the practical one.

 I love a more practical approach, as seeing stuff happening makes things more straightforward.
 But if books work for you, there is nothing wrong with that.

 Another tip that can help you is documenting your journey.
 This doesn't mean writing in public.
 It can even be a notebook you keep next to your computer.

-The main thing is, you can use this as a reference and see how much you've grown.
+The main thing is that you can use this as a reference and see how much you've grown.

 Concepts that once looked impossible to grasp are now as easy as changing a lightbulb.